 Books & Reviews

-Lauren’s books can be bought at your favorite independent bookstore (in person or online),
+Lauren’s books can be bought at your favorite independent bookstore

 Click the Cover Images for more in depth information of each book.